 What is your favorite binge food?
 What might be a less damaging substitute for that foods?
 It might sound counter-intuitive, but finding better quality binge foods can be integral to diet success.

 Diet shouldn’t equal deprivation.
 But many people feel deprived after a few weeks of dieting because they don’t build in a reward system to replace edible rewards.
 Before you even start your diet, think about what you would find rewarding and plan for some non-edible rewards.

 - Perhaps you take the money you usually spend on sugar filled high-end coffee drinks in a week and buy yourself a gift.

-- Or you take a day’s excursion to a place you’ve been wanting to go as a reward for sticking to the plan.
+- Or you take a day’s excursion to a

 - Maybe, instead of eating after work, you give yourself an hour to completely pamper yourself, whatever that means to you.

 Food is an easy reward, but it isn’t the only reward you can give yourself.
 Finding other ways to nurture yourself is integral to a successful diet.

 One of the first steps in diet preparation is picking a day to begin your new eating plan and sticking to it.
 But once you’ve scheduled your diet, make sure to do the work to maximize your chance for success.
 Because the first step in dieting isn’t exercising or eating a healthy meal.
 The first step in weight loss success is actually developing your real world strategy for navigating potential pitfalls.
 This will increase your odds of a long-term win.